hoyewhwa/activity_recognition/README.md

 4 - Ambulating (moving around in the room)

 For this dataset, I have used Decision Tree and Random Forrest to predict the activity carried out by people based on Accelerometer readings.
-As shown from the results below, decision tree model has only an accuracy of 72% whereas random forest model has an accuracy of 98%.
+As shown from the results below, Decision Tree model has only an accuracy of 72% whereas Random Forest model has an accuracy of 98%.

 ## Decision Tree - Confusion Matrix